 The third classic component of a geisha’s look is her kimono, which is de rigueur for both full geisha and maiko alike.
 Just as their makeup is more ostentatious, the kimono worn by maiko are generally more colourful and vibrantly decorated than those worn by geisha.
 The shape of the maiko attire is also more flamboyant, with wide, dangling sleeves and long sashes (known as obi).
 Geisha, meanwhile, wear more subdued clothing with shorter obi.

 The ritualistic reverence which geisha and maiko have for every aspect of their appearance is arguably one reason why these elegant artisans have become so mythologised in popular culture – in films, TV shows and, perhaps most famously, Arthur Golden’s multi-million copy bestseller Memoirs of a Geisha.
-And, while the rest of us may not be quite so meticulous when it comes to our daily appearance, Japanese know-how in the world of beauty is easily accessible thanks to the magic of the Internet.
-Fan Out, for example, is a company famous for its hand-crafted beauty products made in Japan, ranging from nail files crafted from Japanese stainless steel, to trimming shears with the distinctive, rippled Damascus metal patterning that will be familiar to anyone with a penchant for quality Japanese kitchen knives.
-With companies like Fan Out delivering around the globe, it’s possible for anyone to add a touch of Japanese rigour to their personal beauty regimen.
+And, while the rest of us may not be quite so meticulous when it comes to our daily appearance, Japanese know-how in the world of beauty is easily accessible thanks to the magic of the internet with leading Japanese brands selling hand-crafted beauty products online, making it possible for anyone to add a touch of Japanese rigour to their personal beauty regimen.